-There are many definitions to the concept of wellbeing in the professional literature.
-The one we like the most, from Oxford International Curriculum, defines wellbeing in terms of 4 domains, as taking care of the body, mind, relationships and finding a meaning or purpose in the world.
+There are many different ways to define the concept of wellbeing in the professional literature.
+One that we like, from Oxford International Curriculum, defines wellbeing in terms of 4 domains, as taking care of the body, mind, relationships and finding a meaning or purpose in the world.

 Measuring wellbeing in schools helps educators understand how students are feeling and identify areas for improvement.
 This information can be used to develop targeted interventions and promote higher levels of wellbeing.
 Research has found that higher levels of wellbeing are positively correlated with higher academic achievements and other educational outcomes.